Do yourself a favour and hire a professional fishing guide!

 As our trout are pursued by increasing numbers of anglers, New Zealand can be a very humbling fishery.
 Those who choose to fish by themselves and whose skill levels are not up to the mark will find the challenge ‘confronting’ to say the least.
 In New Zealand, trout fishing is seldom a numbers game and our biggest trout are not fooled easily … you learn the ropes, refine your skills and ‘go often’ to the water if you are to succeed.

-However, there is no doubt that the more you fish here the greater the personal satisfaction you develop as an angler, the greater the joy there is in fishing stunningly beautiful rivers … and the greater the rewards in the quality of fish landed.
-For many anglers who ‘get it in perspective’, fly fishing for New Zealand trout quickly becomes a life-long addiction.
+It’s a fact that the more you fish in NZ the greater the personal satisfaction you develop as an angler … and the greater the rewards in the quality of fish you’ll land.
+For those anglers who can ‘get it in perspective’, fly fishing for New Zealand trout quickly becomes a life-long addiction.

 CATCHING TROPHY TROUT

 The New Zealand trout fishery originally became famous for the regularity that anglers could catch trout averaging around 4 lbs … which is a big trout for most anglers.
 On any trip an angler can also expect to be presented with the opportunity to catch some trout bigger than that … however fish over 8lb are not as common as some visitors may believe.

 The legends of giant trout in a so-called ‘Year of the Mouse’, stir the blood of any hot-blooded angler but are very often overstated by those promoting the New Zealand fishery.
 Certainly, in those years when rodent populations increase dramatically, we do see a corresponding increase in the number of trophy trout … but they cannot be considered the norm and are to be treasured when they occur.
 Large trout over 8lb are definitely out there on any given day and could be landed from nearly any stream we fish (in this part of New Zealand anyway) … but they are less common than ‘some promotional material’ would have you believe and are definitely considered special fish.